IRB News & Updates

 Federal Register Announcement

-Human Subjects Research Training Required for Researchers doing Non-Exempt Research
+Human Subjects Research Training Requirement

+Researchers are required to complete a course in conducting research using Human Subjects before their research protocols can be approved by the IRB.
+The training requirement must be fulfilled by taking the CITI (Collaborative Integrative Training Initiative) research training course in human subjects research ethics.
+A certificate, valid for 3 years, will be issued on completion of the CITI courses.
 Researchers working with human subjects must take either the social/behavioral/educational module, or in appropriate cases, the biomedical module of the CITI course.
 Each module contains 9-10 required sections needed to complete the course, along with optional sections for special interests.
 Elective sections include HIPAA, international research, and research with prisoners, among others.
 Instructors may demo the course from the home page.

 To register for the courses go to CITI Program.
 Go directly to “New Users Register Here.”
 You will choose the human subjects courses in the process of registration.